Fodor's Expert Review Musée Marmottan Monet

-A few years ago the underrated Marmottan tacked "Monet" onto its official name—and justly so, as this is the largest collection of the artist's works anywhere.
+This underrated museum boasts the largest collection of Monet's work anywhere.
 More than 100 pieces, donated by his son Michel, occupy a specially built basement gallery in an elegant 19th-century mansion, which was once the hunting lodge of the Duke de Valmy.
 Among them you can find such works as the Cathédrale de Rouen series (1892–96) and Impression: Soleil Levant (Impression: Sunrise, 1872), the painting that helped give the Impressionist movement its name.
 Other exhibits include letters exchanged by Impressionist painters Berthe Morisot and Mary Cassatt.
 Upstairs, the mansion still feels like a graciously decorated private home.
-Empire furnishings fill the salons overlooking the Jardin de Ranelagh on one side and the private yard on the other.
+Empire furnishings fill the salons overlooking the Jardin du Ranelagh on one side and the private yard on the other.
 There's also a captivating room of illuminated medieval manuscripts.
-To best understand the collection's context, buy an English-language catalog in the museum shop on your way in.
+To best understand the collection's context, pick up an English-language audioguide (€3) on your way in.